 · All work-related transportation is included during service.

-- Parking can be limited at most ACE housing locations and it is generally encouraged not to bring a personal vehicle and arrive via drop-off or public transportation.
-Public street parking is not recommended for long periods.
-Please inquire about which regional location may have off-street parking available this season.
+- Parking can be limited at most ACE housing locations to unsupervised street parking only at ones own risk.
+Due to this it is generally encouraged not to bring a personal vehicle and arrive via drop-off or public transportation.
+Please inquire about which regional location may have any off-street parking available this season.

 INCLUDE WITH ALL APPLICATIONS:

 Upload all requested documents including your motivation statement, resume, and 3 professional references.
 Rather than a traditional cover letter, please include a motivation statement which sincerely describes your interests, skills, professional goals, and any other relevant information in regards to this opportunity.
-This is your opportunity to stand out and express why this professional development program is right for you, in your own words.
+This is your opportunity to stand out and express why you are a great fit for our program, in your own words.

 NOTE: Early consideration will be given as applications are received.
 This position may close at any time, and is open until filled.
 If you have any questions regarding this position, please feel free to contact the Pacific West Central Outreach Coordinator, Marcel Coppolino at 928-814-3191 or email@example.com.

 Also, consider checking out our Facebook page, YouTube Channel, and social media for more details about ACE!